sbb-design-systems/lyne-components/docs/GLOSSARY.md

 Check the [Design (Token) API knowlege section](/docs/knowhow/design-token-api/design-token-api.md) for more inputs or how this could look like.
 A visual representation/structure of the potential *Design Token API* can be found [here](/docs/knowhow/design-token-api/design-token-api.png).

 ## StencilJS
 *[Stencil](https://stenciljs.com/)* is a toolchain for building small, fast and standard compliant [Web Components](#web-components) — our [Lyne Components](#lyne-components) — which then power the [Lyne Design System](#lyne). *Stencil* is an integral part of Lyne.
-But *Stencil* is not a framework, it's a tool — a compiler — which generates plain, reusable Web Compontents but since it is a compiler can also generate framework specific wrappers and their corresponding bindings — called  [output targets](https://stenciljs.com/docs/output-targets).
-Output targets exist for [various frameworks](https://github.com/ionic-team/stencil-ds-plugins) — also called plugins — but are also used to generate the component documentation.
+But *Stencil* is not a framework, it's a tool — a compiler — which generates plain, reusable Web Compontents.
+Since it is a compiler it can also generate framework specific wrappers and their corresponding bindings — called  [output targets](https://stenciljs.com/docs/output-targets).
+Output targets exist for [various frameworks](https://github.com/ionic-team/stencil-ds-plugins) — also called plugins — and are also used to generate the component documentation.

+TODO: Output targets need a better, more generic description since they are the base for dist too ...

 ## Storybook
 TBD/WIP